MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 Additionally, you can configure automated messages in Omnichannel for Customer Service that will be displayed to the customer after the conversation ends.

-## Power Virtual Agents agent transfers displays a banner that required variables and actions are missing
+## Agent transfers from Power Virtual Agents bots display a banner that required variables and actions are missing.

 ### Issue

-An error message  similar to the following is displayed on the Power Virtual Agent dashboard when you are configuring the hand-off between Power Virtual Agents bot and the Omnichannel voice workstream:
+An error message  similar to the following is displayed on the Power Virtual Agents dashboard when you are configuring the hand-off between Power Virtual Agents bot and the Omnichannel voice workstream:

 "Your bot doesn't have access to all the required variables and actions.
 Ask your admin about installing the Omnichannel package or follow this step-by-step walkthrough".

 ### Resolution

-If the following extension aren't installed, you'll see a message that your bot doesn't have access to the variables or actions it needs:
+If the following extension aren't installed, you'll see a message that your bot doesn't have access to the variables or actions it needs.
+These extensions provide out-of-the-box actions or variables in the Power Virtual Agents authoring canvas that make the authoring experience easier for the bot author.

    - [Power Virtual Agents telephony extension](https://appsource.microsoft.com/product/dynamics-365/mscrm.mspva_telephony_extension)
    - [Omnichannel Power Virtual Agent extension](https://appsource.microsoft.com/product/dynamics-365/mscrm.omnichannelpvaextension)
    - [Omnichannel Voice Power Virtual Agent extension](https://appsource.microsoft.com/product/dynamics-365/mscrm.omnichannelvoicepvaextension)

-These extensions provide out of the box actions or variables in the Power Virtual Agents authoring canvas that make the authoring experience easier for the bot author.

 ## Chat widget icon does not load on the portal